Donders-Institute/bidscoin/README.rst

 |PyPI version| |PyPI - Python Version|

 BIDScoin is a user friendly `open-source <https://github.com/Donders-Institute/bidscoin>`__ python toolkit that converts ("coins") source-level (raw) neuroimaging data-sets to `nifti <https://nifti.nimh.nih.gov/>`__ / `json <https://www.json.org/>`__ / `tsv <https://en.wikipedia.org/wiki/Tab-separated_values>`__ data-sets that are organized following the Brain Imaging Data Structure, a.k.a. `BIDS <http://bids.neuroimaging.io>`__ standard.
 Rather then depending on complex or ambiguous programmatic logic for the identification of imaging modalities, BIDScoin uses a direct mapping approach to identify and convert the raw source data into BIDS data.
-Different runs of source data are identified by reading information from MRI header files (DICOM or PAR/REC or .7 format; e.g. SeriesDescription) and the mapping information about how these different runs should be named in BIDS can be specified a priori as well as by the researcher -- bringing in the missing knowledge that often exists only in his or her head.
+Different runs of source data are identified by reading information from MRI header files (DICOM or PAR/REC; e.g. ProtocolName) and the mapping information about how these different runs should be named in BIDS can be specified a priori as well as interactively by the researcher -- bringing in the missing knowledge that often exists only in his or her head!

 Because all the mapping information can be easily edited with a Graphical User Interface (GUI), BIDScoin requires no programming knowledge in order to use it.